hyz-xmaster/VarifocalNet/configs/vfnet/README.md

 ## Introduction

-**VarifocalNet (VFNet)** learns to predict the IoU-aware classification score which mixes the object presence confidence and localization accuracy together as the detection score.
-This learning is supervised by the proposed Varifocal Loss (VFL), based on a star-shaped bounding box feature representation (the features at nine yellow sampling points).
-Given the new representation, the object localization accuracy is further improved by refining the initially regressed bounding box.
+Accurately ranking the vast number of candidate detections is crucial for dense object detectors to achieve high performance.
+In this work, we propose to learn IoU-aware classification scores (**IACS**) that simultaneously represent the object presence confidence and localization accuracy, to produce a more accurate ranking of detections in dense object detectors.
+In particular, we design a new loss function, named **Varifocal Loss (VFL)**, for training a dense object detector to predict the IACS, and a new efficient star-shaped bounding box feature representation (the features at nine yellow sampling points) for estimating the IACS and refining coarse bounding boxes.
+Combining these two new components and a bounding box refinement branch, we build a new IoU-aware dense object detector based on the FCOS+ATSS architecture, what we call **VarifocalNet** or **VFNet** for short.
+Extensive experiments on MS COCO benchmark show that our VFNet consistently surpasses the strong baseline by ~2.0 AP with different backbones.
+Our best model VFNet-X-1200 with Res2Net-101-DCN reaches a single-model single-scale AP of **55.1** on COCO `test-dev`, achieving the state-of-the-art performance among various object detectors.

 <div align="center">
   <img src="VFNet.png" width="600px" />